 A true annual is a plant that completes its life cycle in one year.
 This means it goes from seed to flower and back to seed and then dies off during one growing season.

 Annuals and Perennials Grown As Annuals: Overview

 The entire mission of an annual plant is to produce seed to ensure the propagation of future generations.
-It sets pretty flowers to attract insects, not humans so that it can be pollinated.
+It sets pretty flowers to attract insects so that it can be pollinated.
 That is why deadheading or removing spent flowers before the seed matures induces the plant to set even more buds and flowers, in the hopes of generating more potential seed that will survive.

-Some tender perennials, like the popular zonal geraniums (Pelargonium), are grown as annuals in colder climates because they will not be able to survive cold winter.
+Some tender perennials, like the popular zonal geraniums (Pelargonium), are grown as annuals in colder climates because they are not able to survive cold temperatures and conditions.
 Many perennials only grow foilage their first year and start flowering in their second.
 For a perennial to be worth growing as an annual, it must flower profusely in its first year of growth.
 Pansies, lantana, alyssum, and even tomatoes and peppers are all tender perennials grown as annuals.